khaleel-git/DevOPS/Ansible/README.md

 ### Ansible-Lint
-command-line tool which performs linting on asible playbooks, roles and collections check code for errors, bugs
+command-line tool which performs linting on asible playbooks, roles and collections check code for errors, bugs, stylistic errors and suspicious constructs